 Hungary Visa Requirements

 Backpacking in Hungary is pretty safe, people are friendly and speak English well (if need to solve some problems).
-But as everywhere you have to be aware of scams or any other tricks (tourist traps).
+But as everywhere you must be aware of scams or other tricks (tourist traps).
 Especially it can be seen in bigger tourist spots like Budapest.
 Still, overall it’s a safe country.

 Anything can happen when traveling abroad and backpacking Hungary is no exception.
 Having travel insurance is a must (anywhere you go).
 I always have travel insurance, but luckily I haven’t used it yet.
 For me it’s okay to spend a little for my safety (if anything happens), then to pay afterward for extremely high medical bills.
 I recommend using trusted World Nomads.